 Some locals say the Oak Island treasure doesn’t exist, or that it was found years ago.
 Others have made it their life’s work to keep digging, and drilling down into the complex maze of shafts and booby traps that in their view, prevents the legendary fortune from being discovered.

-Local Tip: If you want to stay nearby, Over The Way Cottage is a wonderful family-friendly hotel that overlooks the famous island.
+👉 Local Tip: If you want to stay nearby, Oak Island Resort & Conference Centre is a wonderful family-friendly hotel that overlooks the famous island.